 Align the laser onto the center of the MFM probe cantilever and into the position-sensitive detector, or PSD.
 For optimal sensitivity, align the laser on the back of the cantilever to the location corresponding to the tip setback from the distal end of the cantilever [1].

-Talent aligning laser on the probe cantilever.
+Talent aligning laser on the probe cantilever (with SUM voltage readout visible on AFM case screen).

+SCREEN: Laser spot moving to end of probe cantilever and SUM photodetector voltage reaching a maximum.

 Maximize the sum signal on the PSD while minimizing the left/right and up/down deflections to center the reflected laser beam on the detector [1].

-Talent minimizing deflections on the detector.
-Authors: Please specify if this is a shot of the screen?
+Talent minimizing deflections on the detector (with VERT and HORIZ voltage readouts visible on AFM case screen).

+SCREEN: Laser spot moving to center of deflection crosshair window, Vertical and Horizontal deflection voltages approaching zero (±0.02 V).

 Sample Preparation, Installation, and Sample Approach